OsiriX-Foundation/karnak-docker/profileExample/README.md

 `version` - The version of your profile.

-`minimumkarnakversion` - The version of KARNAK when the profile has been built.
+`minimumKarnakVersion` - The version of KARNAK when the profile has been built.

-`defaultIssuerOfPatientID` - this value is used to built the patient's pseudonym.
+`defaultIssuerOfPatientID` - this value will be used to build the patient's pseudonym when IssuerOfPatientID value is not available in DICOM file.

-`profiles` - The list of profile applied on the desidentification.
+`profileElements` - The list of profile applied on the desidentification.
 The first profile of this list is first called.

-## Profile
+## Profile element

-A profile is defined as below in the yaml.
+A profile element is defined as below in the yaml.

-`name` - The name of your profile
+`name` - The name of your profile element

-`codename` - The profile has been applied (Must exist in KARNAK)).
-The list of possible profiles is defined below.
+`codename` - The ID of the profile element.
+It must related to the list profile elements defined below.

-`action` - The action to apply to the profile.
+`action` - The action to apply to the profile element.
 For example K (keep), X (remove)

 `tags` - List of tags for the current profile.
 The action defined in the profile will be applied on this list of tags.

-`exceptedtags` - This list represents the tags where the action will not be applied.
+`excludedTags` - This list represents the tags where the action will not be applied.
 This means that if a tag defined in this list appears for this profile, it will give control to the next profile.

 ### Tag